 Fibrosis represents the wound healing process of the liver in response to injury and inflammation, and has major implications for the development of HCV-associated chronic liver diseases.
-Fibrosis is characterised by excessive accumulation of extracellular matrix proteins that interfere with the normal structure and function of the liver.
-Accumulation of fibrotic tissue over a prolonged period of time compromises liver function and may eventually lead to cirrhosis and end-stage liver complications.
-The METAVIR liver biopsy histological staging system (explained further in Chapter 3) distinguishes between successive stages from normal liver (stage F0) to cirrhosis (stage F4) based on estimates of transition rates during fibrosis progression.
-(20)
+Fibrosis is characterised by excessive accumulation of extracellular matrix proteins that interfere with the normal structure and function of the liver.(18) Accumulation of fibrotic tissue over a prolonged period of time compromises liver function and may eventually lead to cirrhosis and end-stage liver complications.(19) The METAVIR liver biopsy histological staging system(20) is frequently used to assess the severity of liver fibrosis.
+The scoring system (explained further in Chapter 3) distinguishes between successive stages from normal liver (stage F0) to cirrhosis (stage F4) based on estimates of transition rates during fibrosis progression.(20)

 Cirrhosis may be compensated initially whereby the liver is scarred, but liver function is not compromised.
 Decompensation occurs when cirrhosis progresses to the point where liver function is impaired.
-People with decompensated cirrhosis have symptomatic complications, including those related to hepatic insufficiency and portal hypertension.
-The risk of cirrhosis ranges from 15% to 35% within 25 to 30 years of acquiring HCV infection, and it is estimated that 1-4% of individuals with cirrhosis develop HCC each year.
-Progression to advanced liver disease can be accelerated by numerous factors, including HCV acquisition at an advanced age (>40-55 years), male sex, co-infection with other viruses (for example, HBV or human immunodeficiency virus (HIV)), higher body mass index (BMI), presence of hepatic steatosis (build-up of fat in the liver) and consumption of alcohol.
+People with decompensated cirrhosis have symptomatic complications, including those related to hepatic insufficiency and portal hypertension.(21) The risk of cirrhosis ranges from 15% to 35% within 25 to 30 years of acquiring HCV infection,^(11, 12, 22) and it is estimated that 1-4% of individuals with cirrhosis develop HCC each year.^(2, 22) Progression to advanced liver disease can be accelerated by numerous factors, including HCV acquisition at an advanced age (>40- 55 years), male sex, co-infection with other viruses (for example, HBV or human immunodeficiency virus (HIV)), higher body mass index (BMI), presence of hepatic steatosis (build-up of fat in the liver) and consumption of alcohol.(16)